 Use the component values in section 7.3 for the following data analysis.
-Remember to use the measured values of the external resistors in section 6.4.
+Remember to use the measured values of the external resistors in section 6.4 if they are significantly different than the marked values (more than 5%).

 1. From the Pre-lab equation for $V{out}(t)$, compute the maximum and minimum values of the output.
 Compare with the measured values in section 7.3 item 2.
 Explain the sources of errors leading to the differences.